syncfusion-content/wpf-docs/wpf/Updown/Formatting.md

 ## Group separator

-The [GroupSeparatorEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~GroupSeperatorEnabled.html) property enables add the group separator to the WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control value.
-The default value is `false`.
+The [GroupSeparatorEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~GroupSeperatorEnabled.html) property is used to show the group separator between the values in UpDown control.
+The default value is `False`.

 {% tabs %}